pytroll/pyresample/docs/source/geo_def.rst

  circle_2:
    area_id: ease_sh
-   description: Another example of finding an area definition using center, resolution, and radius
+   description: Another example of making an area definition using center, resolution, and radius
    projection:
      a: 6371228.0
      units: m